 Because of extreme poverty the local people chew a mixture of tobacco, betel leaf and areca nut.
 Together these form a psycho-stimulant, which helps to keep hunger pangs at bay.
 Unfortunately this behaviour frequently results in mouth cancer.
-The Neyyoor Hospital was one of the early pioners in treating this dreadful cancer with radium radiation, and my father took the treatment forward by opening the International Cancer Centre, in the grounds of the hospital, to treat it with cobalt radiation.
+The Neyyoor Hospital was one of the early pioneers of radium treatment for this dreadful cancer.
+Dr Derek took the treatment forward by opening the International Cancer Centre in the grounds of the hospital, to treat it with cobalt radiation.
 As a child I would occasionally see patients with huge tumours growing out of their jaw.
 This, more than anything else, put me off any idea of taking up smoking!

-Later, when the Neyyoor Hospital was taken over by the Church of South India (CSI), my father started a primary health care project in Nagercoil, the nearest large town.
-The Kanyakumari Health Trust is a thriving concern today.
+Later, when the Neyyoor Hospital was taken over by the Church of South India (CSI), Derek Jenkins started the Kanyakumari Health Trust -- a primary health care project in Nagercoil, the nearest large town.

 See the brief bio at the end of this page for a little more information about myself.

 Background to the Vision

 Prior to writing this article two prophesies were spoken over me, several months apart and totally independent of each other.
 Both were completely unexpected.
 They came out of left field—out the blue—and took me unawares.
 What was remarkable was that they said almost exactly the same thing.
 Several years later I also received a ‘word of knowledge’ about the vision through a prominent worship leader who performs on the world stage.

 One of the prophesies took place at a revival meeting led by the charismatic speaker Gerald Coates, founder of the Pioneer group of churches.
 This piqued my interest in Rev Coates' writing, and one day I read an article by him called 'Future Shock' (in Compass, the Pioneer Church's magazine - vol 2. no 4).
 I do believe that we are, indeed, headed for a future shock as we see prophesies from book of Revelation being fulfilled in our day.
 But that's not the theme of this website.